Holomorphically finitely generated Hopf algebras and quantum Lie groups: Cocommutative HFG Hopf algebras of the form : Examples

 where $\check f(z)=f(z^{-1})$.
 So we finally have that

-Identifying $\M_2(\cO(\CC^\times))$ with $\cO(\CC^\times,\M_2)$ we note that all matrix-valued functions contained in $\wh{\CC\Ga}$ commute with~$u$ (equivalently, are diagonal with respect to the basis of eigenvectors of~$u$) at the points~$1$ and~$-1$.
+Identifying $\mathrm{M}_2(\mathcal{O}(\mathbb{C}^\times))$ with $\mathcal{O}(\mathbb{C}^\times,\mathrm{M}_2)$ we note that all matrix-valued functions contained in $\widehat{\mathbb{C}\Ga}$ commute with~$u$ (equivalently, are diagonal with respect to the basis of eigenvectors of~$u$) at the points~$1$ and~$-1$.

-Denote by $X$ the quotient of $\CC$ by the action of~$\Z_2$ given by $z\mapsto z^{-1}$.
-Since the action is holomorphic and effective, $X$ is a Riemann surface \cite[p.~78, Theorem~3.4]{Mi95}.
-In fact, the map $z\mapsto (z+z^{-1})/2$ induces a biholomorphic equivalence of~$X$ and~$\CC^\times$.
-So we can describe $\wh{\CC\Ga}$ in a more effective way:

-Compare this with the well-known fact that the $C^*$-envelope of $\CC\Ga$ is a subalgebra in $C([-1,1],\M_2)$ with a similar restriction; see, e.g., \cite[6.10.4]{Bl2}.
-Note that $\CC\Ga$ can be describe as the universal algebra generated by two idempotents, which can be identified with $(1-u)/2$ and $(1-v)/2$.
+Note that $\mathbb{C}\Ga$ can be described as the universal algebra generated by two idempotents, which can be identified with $(1-u)/2$ and $(1-v)/2$.
 Banach algebras generated by two idempotents are investigated in the theory of Banach PI-algebras, see, e.g., \cite{RS11}. \end{exm}